fortify/FortifySyncFoDToSSC/README.md

 # Fortify FoD-SSC Sync

-### WORK IN PROGRESS, NOT YET FUNCTIONAL

-This is still work in progress, but basic functionality should be working.
+## Work in progress

+At the moment, only initial beta versions are provided; no official release is available yet.
+Recent beta versions are mostly functional, but have not been thoroughly tested.

-## To-do's
+### To-do's

-* Major cleanup of code, in particular for link releases task
+* Code cleanup, in particular for link releases task
 * Much more testing
-* Performance improvements (avoid duplicate requests, use bulk requests, ...)
-* More configuration options, more functionality
+* More configuration options
+* Web-based configuration, including options to configure FoD and SSC as per the prerequisites.
+* Move this documentation to a properly indexed documentation site

 ## SSC Preparations